Adv Dip , BACP registered

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-The fee is £40 for a one-hour session. ( I am happy to accept a reduced fee of £30 or £20 if you have a relatively low income.)
+The fee is £40 for a one-hour session.
+I am happy to accept £25 per session if your income is relatively low.

 I work from my home on Denmark Hill in Camberwell, which is within easy reach of Brixton, Kennington, Elephant and Castle, Peckham, Herne Hill and East Dulwich.

 I am centrally located for the London Boroughs of Lambeth and Southwark.
 Denmark Hill is on numerous bus routes and Denmark Hill train station is five minutes walk away.
 There is sometimes car parking available on the forecourt.